aexpn/AutoKinetics/README.md

     ```

 3.  **Install the required libraries:**
-    A `requirements.txt` file should be created with the following content:
+    Create a `requirements.txt` file with the following content:
     ```
     numpy
     scipy